Obamacare Basics with the Definitions You Need to Know

 - Pediatric care

-Grandfathered In.
+Grandfathered in.
 This term applies to all health insurance plans that were in existence before March 23, 2010, when the Affordable Care Act was signed.
-These plans don't have to provide the 10 essential benefits, or comply with many of the other ACA regulations.
+These plans didn't have to provide the 10 essential benefits or comply with many of the other ACA regulations.
 They may offer both lower coverage and premiums than the plans on the exchanges.